icshwi/e3training/workbook/chapter06.md

-# Chapter 6 : Variables, Parameters and Environment Variables within e3
+# Chapter 6 : Variables and parameters within e3

 [Return to Table of Contents](README.md)